RocketChat/docs-old/resources/frequently-asked-questions/whatsapp-business-app-faqs.md

 <summary>What do we do with air-gapped customers?</summary>

-We won’t be able to serve air-gapped customers because the necessity to connect with the 360Dialog proxy is needed to have access to the WhatsApp Business API.
+We wonÃÂ¢ÃÂÃÂt be able to serve air-gapped customers because the necessity to connect with the 360Dialog proxy is needed to have access to the WhatsApp Business API.

 </details>